 - Copper chimineas

-Looks antique and are generally costly.
-You may notice some green tints that appear over time due to copper deterioration and will need repairs every once in a while to keep it from disintegrating.
+Looks antique and is generally costly.
+You may notice some green tints that appear over time due to copper deterioration and will need repairs every once in a while to keep them from disintegrating.

 - Cast-iron chimineas

-We do not recommend this if you have the tendency of moving your chiminea from one spot to another because it is really heavy and not intended for portable use.
+We do not recommend this if you tend to move your chiminea from one spot to another because it is really heavy and not intended for portable use.
 The good thing is that they are more resistant to changes in weather conditions and do not need frequent maintenance jobs compared to clay ones.
-These can even last a lifetime without major damages.
+These can even last a lifetime without major damage.

 - Sheet metal and stainless steel chimineas

 These are the most popular in the market and probably the cheapest ones available.
 They have many designs to choose from and are great for outdoor use.